Two European Sustainability Workshops now in Ontario and online: The Climate Fresk and The Digital Collage

 Please bring something to snack on or drink.

-Sessions are offered one to three times per month in Spring 2023.
+Sessions are offered one to three times per month since Spring 2023.

 Listed here are Climate Fresk workshops around climate change in Toronto, online and worldwide.